Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 5. You’ll Love Visiting Galveston TX in Spring Break

-When you think of Texas during spring break, do you picture beaches, theme parks, and waterparks?
+When you think of Texas during spring break, do you picture beaches, amusement parks, and waterparks?
 Probably not.
 But that’s just what awaits you in Galveston, Texas.
-There’s a handful of Texas beaches in Galveston that your family can choose from.
+There’s a handful of Texas beaches in Galveston that your family can choose from, making it a fantastic beach day spot.

 If your family enjoys the outdoors and recreational activities, Galveston Island State Park is right up your alley.
-They have camping, hiking, kayaking, fishing and bird watching.
-It only costs $5 a person, while kids 12 and under can get in for free.
+The park offers scenic trails, camping, hiking, kayaking, fishing, and bird-watching.
+It only costs $5 per person, while kids 12 and under can get in for free admission.

-There’s also the Pleasure Pier, which has amusement rides, games, restaurants, and fun for the whole family.
+There’s also the Pleasure Pier, which has thrill seekers covered with amusement parks rides, carnival games, and great restaurants with oceanfront views.

 What to do in Galveston, Texas